-Having some knowledge that a company will not be declaring bankruptcy anytime soon is the minimum goal, however the more refined investor will be looking for stocks that are reasonably priced, have low amounts of debt or at least the ability to easily repay that debt, strong sales growth or revenue growth, a decent amount of cash in the bank, and solid earnings.
+Having some knowledge that a company will not be declaring bankruptcy anytime soon is the minimum goal; however, the more refined investor will be looking for stocks that are reasonably priced, have low amounts of debt or at least the ability to easily repay that debt, strong sales growth or revenue growth, a decent amount of cash in the bank, and stable earnings.

 Learn More About the Price Earnings Ratio & All the Fundamental & Technical Analysis Theory

 This is an excerpt from the Liberated Stock Trader Book and accompanying Training Course.
 Chapter 4 – Section 4 – The P/E Ratio